Theres only a technical difference, its like buying an oven :) haha

 So I bought a Nikon D50.
 It wasn’t anything special, second hand and was just the body of the camera, no lens for $300.
 I got 2 lenses as a gift so I guess I was lucky in that respect.

 But a nice digital camera can do the same thing – its more about your environment and the way the camera handles that.
 Your best option after a decent digital camera (some nice sony ones can go for $200) is to edit your photos with photoshop.
-It takes some getting used to but eventually you’ll find they make a huge difference to the look and quality of your photosposted almost 3 years ago
+It takes some getting used to but eventually you’ll find they make a huge difference to the look and quality of your photosposted about 3 years ago